 Convertible Cooper completes all-new Mini line up and is set for production at Cowley

-The new MINI Cooper Convertible has officially joined the ranks of the refreshed MINI family, rounding out the line-up that has captured attention over the past year.
+The new Mini Cooper Convertible has officially joined the ranks of the refreshed Mini family, bringing alfresco thrills to the new generation.

-Set to roll off the production line at Mini Plant Oxford later this year, after a nine-year break, the new model is offered in three trim levels, starting at £26,200 RRP, with first deliveries scheduled for early 2025.
+Set to roll off the production line at Mini Plant Oxford later this year for the first time after a nine-year break, the new model is offered in three trim levels.
+Prices will start at £26,200, with first deliveries scheduled for early 2025 – just in time for next summer.

 So what’s under the bonnet of the latest Mini Convertible?

-Drivers can choose between two powerful petrol engines.
-The standard MINI Cooper Convertible C boasts a spirited 165bhp and can reach 62 mph in just 8.2 seconds, while the performance-oriented Cooper Convertible S ups the ante with 212bhp, achieving the same sprint in a brisk 6.9 seconds.
+Drivers can choose between two petrol engines.
+The standard Mini Cooper Convertible C produces 165bhp and can reach 62 mph in 8.2 seconds, while the performance-oriented Cooper Convertible S ups the ante with 212bhp, achieving the same sprint in a brisk 6.9 seconds.

 What flavour of convertibles do you get?

-To start with the Convertible comes in three trim offerings just like the Cooper hatch.
-Classic, Exclusive, and Sport.
+The Convertible comes in three trim offerings, just like the Cooper hatch: Classic, Exclusive, and Sport.
 For the Mini Convertible Cooper C, the entry-level classic trim features a black-trimmed front grille and 16-inch alloys.
-The Cooper S Classic lands 17-inch dark grey alloys.
+The Cooper S Classic upgrades the wheels to 17-inch dark grey alloys.
 The standard body colour is silver with a black/blue interior trim for both the Cooper C and S.

-The Exclusive trim offers a more premium look, with a silver front grille and Mini logos, 17-inch alloy wheels, and the iconic British Racing Green exterior body colour.
+Exclusive trim offers a more premium look, with a silver front grille and Mini logos, 17-inch alloy wheels, and an eye-catching British Racing Green exterior body colour.
 Inside, it features blue seats and a light beige/grey dash dashboard knit.

 2025 Mini Cooper Convertible alloy wheel design

-The Sport trim adds a performance-inspired edge, with a unique front and rear design.
-It features a gloss hexagonal grille surround, sculpted front and rear aprons, and black brake calipers with JCW badging.
+Sport trim adds a performance-inspired edge, with a unique front and rear design.
+It features a gloss hexagonal grille surround, sculpted front and rear aprons, and black brake callipers with JCW badging, which is a nod to the John Cooper Works racing outfit.
 The exterior is completed by 18-inch JCW alloy wheels, with red paint.

 Meanwhile, the interior of the Sport trim steps things up throughout the cabin, too.
-It comes with JCW black Vescin/cord seats, a dashboard with black/red accents, and a partially perforated steering wheel featuring red highlights.
-Paddle shifters on the wheel and decorative black/red knit trim complete the sporty, driver-focused setup.
+It comes with JCW black cord/Vescin (Minis vegan alternative to leather) seats, a dashboard with black/red accents, and a partially perforated steering wheel featuring red highlights.
+Paddle shifters on the wheel and decorative black/red knit trim complete the sporty, more driver-focused set-up.

 The roof is fully automatic at a flick of a switch, going from closed to open in just 18 seconds.
-Impatient types can operate the roof on the move (up to 19mph) and for partial convertible motoring the roof can be opened a small amount (40cm).
-In case it all goes horribly wrong there is rollover protection as part of the safety kit.
+Impatient types can operate the roof on the move (up to 19mph) and for partial convertible motoring the roof can be opened a small amount (40cm) for a sunroof effect (see below).
+In case it all goes horribly wrong, there is rollover protection as part of the safety kit.

 2025 Mini Cooper Convertible